-Disney Plus vs Netflix: The wait is over − Disney Plus is now live in the UK.
-If you’re thinking of signing up to the service, one of the key questions you may have considered is how it compares to Netflix, the long-reigning top dog in the streaming world.
-Here’s how the two giants stack up against each other.
+Netflix vs Disney Plus: Disney Plus went live in the UK in March.
+If you’re thinking about subscribing to the service, one of the key questions to consider is how it compares to Netflix, the long-reigning top dog in the streaming world.
+Here’s how they stack up against each other.

 Both services offer a free trial to would-be users, but the free trial for Netflix is significantly longer than the Disney Plus free trial.

 The free trial for Disney Plus spans seven days, while the Netflix free trial lasts 30 days.

 To sign up for Netflix’s free trial, follow this link, choose the right plan for you (details below), enter your payment details, and set up an account using an email address and password.

 Disney Plus only offers one subscription tier, whereas Netflix has three subscription plans can choose from.

 Here’s how much a Disney Plus subscription costs:

 - £5.99 per month (£71.88 over the course of a year)

 - £59.99 per year (equivalent to £4.99 per month)

 - Basic (one screen at a time, max quality SD) − £5.99